SNEWS2/BEMEWS/README.md

 1) You will need the python-devel, pybind11 and setuptools packages

-2) Modify setup.EMEWS.py to use the correct libraries and paths.
+2) Modify setup.py to use the correct libraries and paths.

 3) To compile enter

-sudo python3 setup.EMEWS.py install
+sudo python3 setup.py install

 4) If you don't want to sudo you may want to use the option

 --install-lib=destination/directory/

-5) The file EMEWS.py uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
+5) The python code EMEWS.py uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
 It will generate a lot of files in the whichever folder is picked in the script.
 The output can be switched off by changing the outputflag to False